lucy-gelderloos/data-structures-and-algorithms/java/datastructures/README.md

 #### Testing

-- *testFindMax* confirms that calling *getMax* on a test tree returns the expected maximum value.
+- *testFindMax* confirms that calling *getMax* on a test tree returns the expected maximum value (or, if the test tree has no nodes, throws an exception).